Paws of Honor’s Board of Directors

 “The greatest reward of running Paws of Honor is to hear the stories of handlers and the bond they have with their dogs.
 It is something VERY, VERY special.
 That ‘bond’ is the core of Paws of Honor.”

-Bob has been involved with the Veterinary profession for 22 years serving as COO and CFO of Old Dominion Animal Health Center.
-In addition, Bob is Vice President of a private investment firm that he manages in his ‘spare’ time.
+Bob has been involved with the Veterinary profession for 28 years serving as COO and CFO of Old Dominion Animal Health Center.
+In addition, Bob is Vice President of a private real estate investment firm that he manages in his ‘spare’ time.

 He graduated from Elon University in 1992 with a BA in Sociology and followed up with a Masters in Business Administration from Shenandoah University in 1997.